gluefish/WatiX-cs/README.md

 	Output Location -
 		As a user, I want the log file and web page to be put in a separate folder for each testing session, under a folder "results".
-	Method locations -
-		As a programmer I want to have my methods in a logical location, with a file for each kind - like Excel methods in an Excel file
+	Web Page Header Info -
+		As a tester, I want the html output page to include data about the test session, in a header above the individual test lines.
+	Web Page Test Info -
+		As a tester, I want the html output page to have some meta info present on individual test lines.

 **************************************************************************************************************************
 ##Complete